cywolf/indy-hipe/text/agent-message-routing/README.md

 `pack(AgentMessage,valueOf(<D.verkey@D:B>), privKey(<B.verkey@B:D>))`

-Note - with this wire level message Agents-4-All MUST be able to recover the sender, as this is the basis for the routing record.
+Note - Agents-4-All MUST be able to associate the incoming message with an existing pairwise connection, as this determines how incoming messages are forwarded to Bob.
+This association is determined by the sender verkey used to encrypt the wire message.

-Upon processing of this message Agents-4-All creates a new internal routing record linking the `recipient_key` provided by Bob to the pairwise connection between Bob and Agents-4-All.
+Upon processing of this message Agents-4-All creates a new internal routing record linking the recipient key provided by Bob to the pairwise connection between Bob's Agent and Agents-4-All.

-**Advise relying parties** (steps 4 on the UML diagram below)
+**Advise Relying Parties** (steps 4 on the UML diagram below)

 On confirmation from Agents-4-All that this routing record update has been committed, Bob can now proceed with updating the DIDDoc he has shared with Alice to use Agents-4-All as the mediator.
 The final form of his new DIDDoc will resemble the following: